-On 31 July 2015, the Ministry of Health released a consultation document on its draft Strategy to Prevent and Minimise Gambling Harm for 2016/17 to 2018/19, for a six-week period of consultation.
+On 20 August 2018 the Ministry of Health released its draft Strategy to Prevent and Minimise Gambling Harm for 2019/20-2021/22 consultation document and invited submissions, which closed on 28 September 2018.

-During the consultation period, general consultation meetings were held in Auckland, Hamilton, Wellington, Christchurch and Dunedin; Māori, Pacific, and Asian viewpoints meetings and a meeting for the gambling industry were held in Auckland; and another meeting for the industry was held in Wellington.
+During the consultation period, 10 meetings were held in Auckland, Wellington, Christchurch and Dunedin; including one each for Māori, Pacific, an Asian viewpoints, one for the gambling industry in each of Auckland and Wellington and one in Auckland for people affected by gambling harm.

-By the close of the consultation period, on 11 September 2015, the Ministry had received a total of 47 written submissions representing a range of groups and individuals.
+By the close of the consultation period, the Ministry had received a total of 82 written submissions representing a range of groups and individuals.

-An external contractor, Allen and Clarke, analysed the submissions and has produced Strategy to Prevent and Minimise Gambling Harm 2016/17 to 2018/19: Submissions analysis for the Ministry of Health (docx, 790 KB), (pdf, 978 KB).
+An external contractor, Allen and Clarke, analysed the submissions and has produced Strategy to Prevent and Minimise Gambling Harm 2019/20-2021/22: Submissions analysis for the Ministry of Health.
 This report and the submissions informed the Ministry’s final proposals.

-The Ministry has also produced a supporting document, Strategy to Prevent and Minimise Gambling Harm 2016/17 to 2018/19: Ministry of Health’s Response to Issues Raised in Submissions (docx, 82 KB), (pdf, 174 KB) which sets out in table form the key issues raised in the submissions and the Ministry’s response to each issue.
+The Ministry has also produced a supporting document that summarises in table form the key themes raised in the submissions and the Ministry’s response to each.